adrian-gonzalez-cr/adrian-gonzalez-cr/README.md

 - 👋 Hi, I’m Adrian Gonzalez
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently following the IBM Data Science Professional Certificate courses from Coursera.
+- 🌱 I’m recently completed the IBM Data Science Professional Certificate courses from Coursera.
-- 💞️ I’m looking to collaborate on ....
-I will respond when I have a better understanding of all this
+- 💞️ I’m looking to learn more about data science and machine learning.
 - 📫 adrian.gonzalez.cr@gmail.com

+My research page is: http://ssrn.com/author=847794

+My Linkedin profile is: https://www.linkedin.com/in/adriangonzalezz/

 <!---
 adrian-gonzalez-cr/adrian-gonzalez-cr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.